GStreamer/gstreamer/markdown/design/synchronisation.md

 in the pipeline.
 The `GstPipeline` object will select a clock from all the providers and will distribute it to all other elements (see [gstpipeline](design/gstpipeline.md)).

-A `GstClock` always counts time upwards and does not necessarily start at 0.

 While it is possible, it is not recommended to create a clock derived from the contents of a stream (for example, create a clock from the PCR